MENU

 Text

-Child Policy Nexus (CPN) is published three to four times per year.
+Child Policy Nexus (CPN) is a single topic report published three to four times per year.
 Its purpose is twofold:

 • To provide policymakers and affiliated audiences (including elected officials, government agency staff, program developers, and practitioners) with comprehensive, non-partisan reviews of child development research findings to inform decision-making.